martinphellwig/ts_data/site/articles/modi_vivendi.rst

 speak for myself, I can not be certain this will work for anybody else but me, that is if it's even going to work for me.

-Firstly my head is a very chaotic place, at any given time, I have dozens of ideas, thoughts and things I want to do.
+Firstly, my head is a very chaotic place, at any given time, I have dozens of ideas, thoughts and things I want to do.
 A lot of them are intertwined with each other, a lot of them are just bogus and not realistic, they are just there sitting around, being a distraction and eating away my available brain cycles.

 The result is that I find it difficult to commit myself into starting something, as I would be disappointed in myself if I didn't see it through.
-Regardless of what I do, I want to do it to the best of my abilities only constraint by external factors such as a time limit.
-Which sounds good on paper but the effect for me is that I have to put in considerable constraints to prevent myself getting distracted by other thoughts, that may be related and relevant but will also cause me to diverge off the original project, with the danger of that project suffering under it.
+Regardless of what I do, I always want to do it to the best of my abilities only constraint by external factors such as a time limit.
+Which sounds good on paper but the effect for me is that I have to put in considerable constraints to prevent myself getting distracted by other thoughts, that may be related and relevant but will also cause me to diverge off the original intention, with the danger of that project suffering under it.

 An Example